1MR-Joe/college_system/learning.md

 ### back to slim framework
 - slim uses psr7 interfaces for its request and response objects
+- the args array at controller function definition is an array of route parameters
 - I'll skim through slim's documentation and be back
 - I'll also use the help of this great php [playlist](https://www.youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe-)
 - also the help of the MDN documents